teleport-network/documents/modules/XIBC/README.md

 ## Relayer Incentivisation

-The relay process must have access to accounts on both chains with sufficient balance to pay for transaction fees, in order to ensure the forward flow of cross-chain data packets, incentivisation is necessary.
+The relay process must have the access to accounts on both chains with sufficient balance to pay for transaction fees, in order to ensure the forward flow of cross-chain data packets, incentivisation is necessary.

-User can specify a cross-chain fee for the packet, and when the acknowledgement is sent back to the originating chain, the relayer will get the fee.
+A user can specify a cross-chain fee for the packet.
+Once the acknowledgement is sent back to the source chain, the relayer will get the fee.

 ## Exception Handling

-Because the relayer is positively motivated, we can think that sufficient cross-chain transaction fees will allow cross-chain operations to be actively executed.

-Therefore, when the user finds that his cross-chain transaction is not executed in time, he can increase his transaction fee to promote the cross-chain transaction.

-XIBC allows users to replace cross-chain operation with higher cross-chain fees by specifying the packet sequence.
+It can be considered that sufficient cross-chain transaction fees paid to relayers will positively motivate cross-chain operations to be actively executed.
+When a user finds his cross-chain transaction has not been executed in time, he may increase transaction fees to accelerate.
+However, XIBC allows users to specify other packet sequences without adding extra transaction fees.

 ## Technical Specification